momomo/momomo.com.platform.Nanotime/README.md

 ##### Now, be aware!

 Is this a *100% accurate* record of current time in nanos?
 Is there even **such a definition**?
-What is the time?
-Now?
-That was in the past.
+What is time?
 Even atomic clocks do not give a 100% accurate definition of time at any given moment.
 When we ask for `Time.nano()` we can expect some discrepancy, as even the cost of calling `System.nanoTime()` has a cost and in reality only represent a time in the past once given access to it.

 Rather it a higher precision one than `System.currentTimeMillis()` as `System.currentTimeMillis()` will often prove useless when invoked tightly, while `System.nanoTime()` will show always show a diff.